Cholelithiasis

 - Treat symptomatic cholelithiasis.

-- Prophylactic cholecystectomy for patients with calcified (porcelain) gallbladder (risk for gallbladder cancer), patients with large stones (≥3 cm), patients with sickle cell disease, pediatric gallstones, patients planning an organ transplant, and patients with recurrent pancreatitis due to microlithiasis
+- Prophylactic cholecystectomy for patients with calcified (porcelain) gallbladder (risk for gallbladder cancer), patients with large stones (≥3 cm), patients with sickle cell disease, children with gallstones, patients planning an organ transplant, and patients with recurrent pancreatitis due to microlithiasis

 - In morbidly obese patients, cholecystectomy may be performed in combination with bariatric procedures to reduce subsequent stone-related comorbidities.

-- Prophylactic cholecystectomy is recommended for gallstones discovered incidentally during open abdominal surgery.
+- Consider prophylactic cholecystectomy for gallstones discovered incidentally during open abdominal surgery.

 Geriatric Considerations